Filpill/chess_analysis/README.md

 ## Docker Image Deployment
 Docker images are the primary method of packaging together the necessary tooling for running workloads on Virtual Machines.

+Takes a configuration style approach in building images, but supplying input parameters for determining the image name and Artifact Registry Repo.

 Images are stored in the GCP Artifact Registry.

 <div align = center>